tlaceby/parser-series/README.md

 The language we will be building will be derivation of the golang.
 It will be assumed experience in the golang as a preq aswell as a general experience with complex programming, recursion, logic and some basic tree traversal.

+The language will also be able to handle static types and explicit/infered typings.
+I will also be demonstrating how to impliment syntactic sugar for things `foo ??= 10` and `[0..10]`.

 ## Topics